Dede Westbrook: College career

 After fully recovering from his injury, Westbrook had a breakout season at Blinn College where he caught passes for 1,471 yards and 13 touchdowns.
 Dede was named one of the top junior college recruits and received over 30 scholarship offers, including from some who rescinded their offers when he was injured in high school.
 He ultimately transferred to the University of Oklahoma to play under head coach Bob Stoops.
 In his first year at Oklahoma in 2015, he started all 13 games and had 46 receptions for 743 yards and four touchdowns.
 Westbrook became Oklahoma's number one wide receiver during his senior year in 2016.
-Against Texas, he set a school record with 232 receiving yards, breaking the previous record of 217 held by Ryan Broyles.
+Against Texas, he set a school record with 232 receiving yards in a single game, breaking the previous record of 217 held by Ryan Broyles.
 He led the Big 12 Conference with 1,524 receiving yards and 17 receiving touchdowns in 2016.

 On December 5, 2016, Westbrook was announced as one of the finalists for the 2016 Heisman Trophy, along with quarterbacks Deshaun Watson, Lamar Jackson, Baker Mayfield, and defensive back Jabrill Peppers, from Clemson, Louisville, Oklahoma, and Michigan, respectively.
 He ended up finishing in fourth place in the Heisman Trophy voting behind Mayfield (3rd), Watson (2nd), and Jackson (1st).